-YES, fulfillment by Amazon can help you eliminate your fulfillment headaches.
+YES, fulfilment by Amazon can help you eliminate your fulfilment headaches.
 And it can help you scale your business.
 In this section, I’ll share the exact steps you need to get started with Amazon FBA.

 To get started, you must create your Amazon seller account, log in to seller central, and navigate setting up FBA.

 Once you set up your FBA account, add the product listing to the Amazon catalog and specify the FBA inventory.